DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-1/Readme.md

 ## Write-up

 >1.
-Perfect Secrecy means it is One-Time-Pad which is bascially byteswise XOR of key and plaintext.(You can use http://xor.pw/# for XOR operation)<br/>
+Perfect Secrecy means it is One-Time-Pad which is bascially byteswise XOR of key and plaintext.<br/>
+>(You can use http://xor.pw/# for XOR operation)<br/>
 >2.
 Open the image in hex-editor.
 Last bytes in the image are key bytes.<br/>
 >![hex\_key.png](hex_key.png)<br/>
 >Therefore key is: ``NABHRATNA_{FLYWITHAIR}`` which is of exactly same length as the crypt-message.<br/>